lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

 * filtering the aggregated data with the aggregation filters
 * printing the aggregated data with the output filters

+Input filtering options are shared between the operations.
+Output options are per-operation, as outlined directly below.

+#### Jobs

-The default is that the program prints information about jobs, collected from the input records.
+The `jobs` operation prints information about jobs, collected from the input records.

+The `jobs` operation takes an optional argument `--numjobs` that specifies how many jobs to print per user, see below.

+#### Load

+(Names of `--load` and `--loadfmt` will likely change.)

-The `--load` switch instead instructs it to print information about the load on the systems in the logs.
+The `load` operation prints information about the load on the systems, collected from the input records.

-### Major operation options

-`--load=<what>`

-  Instead of printing information about jobs the program will print information about the load on the systems.
-The `what` is `all` (print load at each recorded instant separately), `last` (print only the load at last instant in the selected records), `hourly` (aggregate data in hourly buckets and print hourly averages), or `daily` (ditto daily buckets).
+The `load` operation takes a required argument `--load=<what>`, where the `what` is `all` (print load at each recorded instant separately), `last` (print only the load at last instant in the selected records), `hourly` (aggregate data in hourly buckets and print hourly averages), or `daily` (ditto daily buckets).

-  See `--loadfmt` for how to format the output.

 The *absolute load* at an instant on a host is the sum of a utilization field across all the records for the host at that instant, for the cpu, memory, gpu, and video memory utilization.
 For example, on a system with 192 cores the maximum absolute CPU load is 19200 (because the CPU load is a percentage of a core) and if the system has 128GB of RAM then the maximum absolute memory load is 128.

 The absolute load for a time interval is the average for each of those fields across all the absolute loads in the interval.

-  The *relative load* is the absolute load of a system (whether at an instance or across an interval) relative to the host's configuration, as a percentage.
+The *relative load* is the absolute load of a system (whether at an instance or across an interval) relative to the host's configuration for the quantity in question, as a percentage.
 If the absolute CPU load at some instant is 5800 and the system has 192 cores then the relative CPU load at that instant is 5800/19200, ie 30%.

+The load operation takes an optional argument `--loadfmt` that specifies what to print, see below.

 ### Log file computation options